PaddlePaddle/models/ltr/README_en.md

 The first run of the script will automatically download the data and train the LambdaRank model and store the model of each round.

 ### LambdaRank model prediction
 The prediction process of the LambdaRank model is the same as RankNet.
 The model's topology in the prediction model reuses the model definition in the code and loads the corresponding parameter file from the external memory.
 The input during the forecast is a document list, and the output is the relevance score of each document in the document list.
-The document is re-sorted according to the score, to obtaine the final document's sorting result.
+The document is re-sorted based the score, to obtaine the final document's sorting result.

 Use the trained LambdaRank model to continue the prediction: